Do you have lots of hair conditioner that you made, got free with coupons, or just didn't like? Put your excess to work with these alternative uses.

 03 of 10

-Shaving cream is expensive, and it leaves that annoying rust ring in the shower.
+Shaving cream is expensive, and the container leaves that annoying rust ring in the shower.
 Forgo all of that by using a cheap bottle of hair conditioner instead.
 Just squirt some into your hand, work it into your skin, and continue with your regular shaving routine.

 04 of 10